carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   **Data race safety** protects against racing memory accesses, whether concurrent or unsynchronized.

-### Guaranteed safety versus hardening and mitigation
+### Guaranteed safety versus safety hardening

 A safety guarantee is an especially strong requirement: the properties must be enforced in a clearly defined way even for programs that contain bugs due to violating the language rules.
 As a consequence, the behavior intended to catch bugs remains observable by intentional code.

-Hardening and mitigations address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.
+Safety hardening, or mitigations, address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.

+Compile-time or static checking is, by definition, a safety guarantee.
+Runtime or dynamic checking may be either; it must always run and check every potential safety violation, even in an optimized production build mode, to be a safety guarantee.
+If it is probabilistic or does not run in optimized production build modes, it is hardening.

 For example,
 [memory tagging](https://llvm.org/devmtg/2018-10/slides/Serebryany-Stepanov-Tsyrklevich-Memory-Tagging-Slides-LLVM-2018.pdf)